Dynamic Multi-level Privilege Control in Behavior-based Implicit Authentication Systems Leveraging Mobile Devices: The Proposed MPC Scheme

 The first step of MPC is to obtain multiple privilege levels using initial mapping.
-It divides the single privilege level in the existing IA schemes into multiple privilege levels, where each level contains a subset of user installed apps.
-Users rank their apps based on the apps' security requirements and map these apps to the privilege levels.
+It divides the single privilege level in the existing IA schemes into multiple privilege levels, where each level contains a subset of total installed apps.
+The system ranks the apps based on their security and risk assessment results provided by \cite{chen2020empirical,ranganath2020free}, and maps them to the privilege levels.
+Users can later modify the rank after inputting a PIN number, which must be different from the one used to unlock the device.
 For instance, in a system with four privilege levels $R_1$ through $R_4$, apps can be mapped to the levels as shown in Fig. \ref{fig:Sys}.
 Apps with the highest security requirements such as banking, e-commerce, health and fitness, credit score, and password manager are mapped to the highest privilege level $R_1$.
 Apps with lower security requirements such as social media, contacts, games, and utility apps are mapped to lower levels $R_2$ and $R_3$. $R_4$ is the lowest privilege level which corresponds to locking the device and thus contains no app.
-Note that the number of privilege levels and the security requirements for the apps are system and user dependent.
-Although relevant, it is not the focus of initial mapping which is a generic method and will not be further discussed.
 After obtaining the privilege levels, the system needs to map the user to a specific level $R_c$ based on the user's current behavior at the time of authentication.
 The level $R_c$ is called the user's current level as shown in Fig. \ref{fig:Sys}.
 This is performed in the second step of MPC, privilege movement.
 A user has access to all the apps contained in $R_c$ and the levels below $R_c$, but not the apps in the levels above $R_c$.
 Moreover, overlapping behaviors are effectively separated in this step.
 Finally, domain expansion is introduced to dynamically adjust the domain boundaries as more behavior data become available and filter out behavior and sensor noises.